StefanTerdell/resolved-graph-query/readme.md

 Where the contents ofin this case 'MyAlias' will always be an array of either ResolvedLinks or ResolvedNodes!

 ## Recursive queries

+The following query will start at node A and check if it has any link from it to a node with data: { mustHave: "this" }.
+If it doesn't, it will check if any of the nodes it has links to has a link from them to a node matching the data.
+If they don't, we will go on from their links and look again, repeating the excercise for a maximum of 100 times or until we find a matching node.
+Recurse must be a number, but can be as high as you want it to.
+Careful though: recursive queries can quickly get heavy!

 ```javascript
 { alias:"myStartNode", id:"A" }-{ recurse: 100 }>{alias:"myTargetNode", data: { mustHave: "this" } }